borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

    occurred without running a command)

-Note that borgmatic runs the `on_error` hooks only for `create`, `prune`, `compact`, or `check` actions or hooks in which an error occurs, and not other actions. borgmatic does not run `on_error` hooks if an error occurs within a `before_everything` or `after_everything` hook.
+Note that borgmatic runs the `on_error` hooks only for `create`, `prune`, `compact`, or `check` actions/hooks in which an error occurs and not other actions. borgmatic does not run `on_error` hooks if an error occurs within a `before_everything` or `after_everything` hook.
 For more about hooks, see the [borgmatic hooks